How to Train and Race in the Heat

 Understanding and improving running training is part of the Pose Method Certification Course.
 Designed for health and fitness professionals, it is also a great starting point for anyone looking to become a coach.
 This seminar offers 16 CE hours towards continuing education for Certified CrossFit Trainers and Physical Therapists.

-One response to “How to Train and Race in the Heat”
+2 responses to “How to Train and Race in the Heat”

 You must log in to post a comment.